adiwg/mdBook/mdtranslator/readerFunctions.md

 ### Reader Functions

 A reader receives a global [response hash](../mdtranslator/responseHash.md) from the mdTranslator.
-The hash is used to communication status and pass messages to the user.
-The Reader will populate the response hash as it performs its functions.
+The hash is used to communicate status and pass messages to the user.
+The Reader will need to populate the response hash as it performs its functions.

 An mdTranslator Reader performs these function:
 1. Set the $response[:readerFormat] to the anticipated format of the input file.